Jim's Marketing Blog

 How do you find out for sure, if you’re exceeding expectations?

 Simple.
 Just look at the number of referrals your clients give you.
-This may sound harsh, especially if you’re not receiving regular referrals.
+This will sound harsh if you’re currently not receiving regular referrals.
 But in every industry, people proactively recommend the products and services that really impress them.
 They want their friends to know.
-That’s how word of mouth works.
+That’s how word of mouth marketing works.

 When a business isn’t getting a regular stream of client referrals, it’s a sure sign that the business isn’t exceeding what their clients expect from them.
 And it’s a wake up call.
 A wake up call to put things right, to up their game, to go from average to remarkable.